 The Data Point Modelling methodology has emerged in the evolution process of application of the XBRL standard for financial and prudential reporting1.
 In the beginning and for the first few years XBRL taxonomies have been developed by the IT experts who basically translated the tabular representation of information requirements to the technical format.
-At some point though the maintenance and updates started to require increasing business input and the business domain experts had been more and more http://eurofiling.info/portal/data-point-model/ involved in the process.
+At some point though the maintenance and updates started to require increasing business input and the business domain experts had been more and more involved in the process.
 This caused the need for definition of a formal model for description of requested data which could be provided by the data users and translated to technical format by the IT without any loss of information or space for interpretation.
-The resulting methodology has been called the Data Point Modelling to emphasise the shift in the approach from the form centric representation of information requirements (based on tabular views) to the data centric definitions (detailing properties of each exchanged piece of information).